-139456 Nutritional Biochemistry with Community/Clinical Applications: Micronutrients

-Subject: Catalog Nbr: NUTB 0305

-2016 SPRG Primary Lynne Ausman lynne.ausman@tufts.edu
+139456 P Nutritional Biochemistry with Community/Clinical Applications: Micronutrients Subject: Catalo g Nbr: NUTB 0305 2015 SPRG Primary Lynne Ausman lynne.ausman@tufts.edu Students will continue the exploration of the fundamental roles of nutrients in biological systems and the

 Students will continue the exploration of the fundamental roles of nutrients in biological systems and the implications of micronutrient biological functions on food and nutrition policy.
 As with NUTB 205, emphasis will be on the function of nutrients as defined by their chemistry, interrelations among nutrient functions, mechanistic approaches in the analysis of nutrient-disease relationships, and recent advances in the basic sciences related to nutrition and nutrient function.
 This is the second of a two-course sequence (NUTB 205 and NUTB 305 - may be taken in either order).
-Prerequisites: Graduate standing or instructor consent.

-139457 Global Nutrition Programs
+139457 Global Nutrit trition Prograr ns

+Subject: Catalo g Nbr:

 NUTB 0227

-2015 FALL Primary Sujata Dixit-Joshi
+201 L5 FALL Primary Sujata Dixit-Joshi Sujata.Dixit_Joshi@tufts.edu

-Sujata.Dixit_Joshi@tufts.edu